-- This law covers employees who work for an employer of any size - This law does not cover independent contractors, public employers, or domestic workers
+- This law covers employees who work for an employer of any size - This law does not cover independent contractors or public employers

 Frequently Asked Questions: Substantially Similar Work

 Q: Employee A is a Black woman.
 Employee B is a white woman.
 Both work at Company Y, and both do the same job.
 Can Company Y pay them differently?